How to Change Text Message to iMessage on iPhone 2026

 To change it, open Settings > Messages and tap Send as SMS.
 Green allows fallback; gray locks you to iMessage.

-In our testing on iOS 18.3, leaving Send as SMS on saved us from missed-meeting texts twice during a coffee-shop Wi-Fi outage.
+In our testing on iOS 18.3, leaving Send as SMS on saved us from missed-meeting texts during a coffee-shop Wi-Fi outage.
 The trade-off is one or two SMS charges per outage if your plan isn’t unlimited.

 If a thread stays green even with iMessage on, your recipient may be on Android, may have iMessage off, or may have a broken activation.
 A temporary outage on Apple’s side does the same thing for a few minutes.
 Our guide on iMessage not working walks through the diagnostic checks.